oxguy3/patreon-api/README.md

 ```
 {
-  "about": "", // perhaps a tagline or something?
+  "about": "<about me>", // an optional bio, can be null
   "created": "<timestamp>",
   "email": "<user email>",
   "first_name": "<first name>",
   "full_name": "<first and last name>",
-  "gender": <number>, // male is 1, presumably 2 is female?
+  "gender": <number>, // 0 if unset, 1 if male, 2 if female
   "id": "<user id>", // is always numeric afaik, but appears as a string nonetheless
   "image_url": "<url to 200x200 jpg>",
   "last_name": "<last name>",
-  "status": 1, // not sure what this means
+  "status": 1, // not sure what this means, usually it's 1 but I have seen 0
   "thumb_url": "<url to 50x50 jpg>",
   "type": "user",
   "url": "<clean url to user profile>",
-  "vanity": "<custom url username, if set>"
+  "vanity": "<custom url username>" // null if no vanity username set
 }
 ```